 Characteristics of Intimacy Anorexia

 - Busy.
 Intimacy anorexics stay so busy that they have little time for their spouses.
-They can be busy with house projects, volunteering, the computer, television, video games, or reading the paper.
+They can be busy with house projects, volunteering, computer, television, video games, or reading the paper.
 Their spouse feels very alone in the marriage and often even their pets get more attention than the spouse does.

 - Blame.
 Intimacy anorexics will blame their spouses for the problems in the marriage.
 They want to be seen as all good, all the time; and therefore if it’s not good, it’s the spouse’s fault.